-The Interstate System in Oklahoma is the highest class of highway designed to be the critical transportation link that is the viaduct of national commerce which facilitates the movement of goods and services within the state, across the nation and abroad.
-While the 674 miles of interstate account for only 5.5% of the centerline miles of our state system, it carries 33.5% of daily miles travelled.
-Since 2003 more than \$2.3 billion has been invested resurfacing, rehabilitating or reconstructing the non-toll interstate system including bridges, interchanges and necessary property acquisitions and utility relocations.
+The Interstate System in Oklahoma is the highest class of highway and is designed to be the critical transportation link that is the viaduct of national commerce which facilitates the movement of goods and services within the state, across the nation and abroad.
+While the 673 miles of interstate account for only 5.5% on the centerline miles of our state system, it carries 33.5% of daily miles traveled.
+Since 2003 more than \$2.6 billion has been invested in resurfacing, rehabilitating or reconstructing the non-toll interstate system including pavements, bridges, interchanges and necessary property acquisitions and utility relocations.
 These improvements represent the scheduled work accomplished as part of our Asset Preservation Plan and our Construction Work Plan.